Hiwonder-docs/PuppyPi/source/docs/10_action_editing.md

 ### 5.4.1 Project Goal

 There are two control modes on PC software, including normal mode and coordinate mode.
-Under coordinate mode, PuppyPi’s posture can be adjusted through setting the coordinate of the corresponding joint.
+Under coordinate mode, PuppyPi's posture can be adjusted through setting the coordinate of the corresponding joint.
 In this project, we will edit an action group to make PuppyPi to lean forward, which consists of 6 independent actions.

 ### 5.4.2 Coordinate Explanation